 The report issued by The Institution of Structural Engineers indicated that ASR does not have a significant effect on the flexural strength of reinforced concrete beam elements.
-This conclusion is conditional on free expansion not exceeding 6000 microstrain.
+This is provided that free expansion does not exceed 6000 microstrain.
 Expansion levels above this value have indicated losses in flexural strength of up to twenty five percent (IStructE 1992).
 These findings were confirmed by test done on reinforced concrete beams by Monette.
 Monette tested singly reinforced concrete beams which were made with a reactive mix and subjected to the following conditioning regimes: non-loaded, statically loaded or dynamically loaded to their service level.
 After significant expansion had taken place, the beams were tested, and it was concluded that the ultimate flexural capacity of the deteriorated beams was maintained (Monette 2000).
 It can therefore be concluded that at moderate levels of expansion, ASR has little effect on the ultimate flexural strength of reinforced concrete.